 I feel that there is a lot of research that needs to be done on the types of energy we release.

-This site will discuss the benefits of positive thinking and illustrate ways to be the best person you can be.
+This site will discuss the benefits of positive thinking and self improvement to illustrate ways to be the best person you can be.

 I feel that we are continuously learning and growing.